-This is primarily achieved through lobbying key stakeholders, notably the Parliament of Zimbabwe through its relevant Portfolio Committees.
-Other key stakeholders include policy makers, relevant ministries and regulatory bodies.
+This is primarily achieved through lobbying key stakeholders, such as relevant ministries, policy makers and regulatory bodies.

 MISA Zimbabwe’s lobby and advocacy work is underpinned by its people-centred strategy adopted in 2002.
-This strategy involves ensuring ordinary Zimbabweans are a part of the policy making processes.
+This strategy involves ensuring ordinary Zimbabweans are a part of policy-making processes.

-MISA Zimbabwe’s civic awareness efforts have enhanced citizens’ participation at community and national level in campaigns to reform the media policy and legislative environment to foster the exercise of freedom of expression and access to information.
+MISA Zimbabwe’s civic awareness efforts have enhanced citizens’ participation at community and national level in campaigns to reform the media policy and legislative environment to foster freedom of expression and access to information.

 Through this fund, MISA Zimbabwe successfully challenged the constitutionality of criminal defamation at the Constitutional Court.
 The law was declared unconstitutional in 2015.